 “We were hungry for most of the three weeks we were sleeping here, but there were some incredible townspeople who came and fed us because the government wouldn’t.”

-Mora would never forget the generosity of the people of Puerto Valdivia.
+Mora never forgot the generosity of the people of Puerto Valdivia.
 Once settled, she became a part of a group of women that brought food to young children who could not afford school lunches.

 “It was so beautiful to see the community get together to feed the children,” Mora remembered.
 “It’s hard to believe we are never going to do that again.”